hegza/nomicon/src/subtyping.md

 Similar reasoning applies to why it should be variant over T. It is reasonable to be able to pass `&&'static str` where an `&&'a str` is expected.
-The additional level of indirection does not change the desire to be able to pass longer lived things where shorted lived things are expected.
+The additional level of indirection does not change the desire to be able to pass longer lived things where shorter lived things are expected.

 However this logic doesn't apply to `&mut`.
 To see why `&mut` should be invariant over T, consider the following code: